If you’re fortunate enough to have a pool in your backyard, there are some safety tips you should know to keep your cat safe in summer.

 Know That Some Pool Chemicals Can Irritate Cats

-While a short dip won’t hurt your cat, prolonged exposure to common pool chemicals like chlorine can irritate your cat’s skin.
-It can also hurt your cat internally if she decides she is thirsty and tries to take a sip from the pool.
+While a short dip probably won’t hurt your cat, prolonged exposure to common pool chemicals like chlorine can irritate your cat’s skin.
+They can also hurt your cat internally if they get thirsty and try to take a sip from the pool.

-Invest In A Water-Detecting Collar
+Invest In A Pool Alarm Device

-If your cat is secure being in the pool (while you are always supervising, of course), it is important to make sure her eyes are nice and dry once they get out.
+If your cat is secure being in the pool — while you’re always supervising, of course — it’s important to make sure their ears are nice and dry once they get out.